gagalyash/Bakery-Analysis/README.md

 # Objective of this Analysis:

 - To Check
-- Monthly Sales
+- Monthly Sales Performance
-- Yearly Sales
+- Yearly Sales Performance
 - Busiest Period in the day
 - Days with most transactions
 - Top20 products